 Glam And Glittery

 Raise your hand if Lady Gaga will forever be your beauty inspiration.
 The white eyeshadow pictured here pairs beautifully with her dress, without taking away from the ornate detail.
 When wearing white as a bold statement, add some sparkle with glitter or sequins to draw all the attention.
 This elevates white eyeshadow into something glamorous, while still remaining fun.
+Try Stila's Glitter and Glow Liquid Eyeshadow ($24) in Perlina to achieve this look.

 A Soft Swipe